Laman2005/MLDL/README.md

 Design and Synchronization Mechanism
 The program uses a combination of:

-Mutexes: For mutual exclusion when modifying shared resources like the file replicas and the readers_count array.
+**Mutexes:** For mutual exclusion when modifying shared resources like the file replicas and the readers_count array.
 Condition Variables: To synchronize reader and writer threads when the writer is active.
-Semaphores: To ensure the writer thread operates without interference.
+**Semaphores:** To ensure the writer thread operates without conflicts.

-For a more detailed explanation of the design, please refer to the accompanying report.
+**For a more detailed explanation of the design, please refer to the report.**
 <pre>
-Known Limitations & Future Improvements:
+Some Limitations & Future Improvements:
 </pre>
-The program currently uses random sleep times for simulation purposes, which may not cover all edge cases.
+Our program currently uses random sleep times for simulation purposes, which may not cover all edge cases.
 The current implementation logs file content directly, which might not be efficient for very large files.
 Optimizing log handling to avoid repeatedly opening/closing files.
 Implementing a more advanced load balancing algorithm for readers.